ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 __Note:__ It would be nice if you could put that in the common __WebDevWorkshop.Testing__ project.
 However, as it uses assembly level attribibutes, this won't work.

-However, consider how similar they are, just go ahead and copy the whole __Infrastructure__ directory from the __WebDevWorkshop.Services.Products.Tests__ project.
+However, considering how similar they are, just go ahead and copy the whole __Infrastructure__ directory from the __WebDevWorkshop.Services.Products.Tests__ project.
 Then open the __TestRunStart.cs__ file and make the following changes.

 Add a __SERVER__ alias at the top